The Syrian civil war left millions of children and families displaced and facing unimaginable horrors.

 - helped children process trauma and provided safe spaces for play

 - provided one-to-one support to children who needed it most

-- reuniting unaccompanied children with their families
+- reunited unaccompanied children with their families

 how we helped Sara*

-In the future, I want to help my family and rebuild our home."
+"In the future, I want to help my family and rebuild our home."

 Her brother guided her to safety, and she now lives in a displacement camp.
 Sara attends our Child Friendly Space, where she feels less afraid and alone.